 Iodine in combination with the amino acid tyrosine link together to manufacture thyroid hormones.
 Thyroxine (T4) is much more abundant.
 However, it is not as biologically active as triiodothyronine (T3).
 Thyroid hormone speeds up metabolism and increases basal metabolic rate, in addition to controlling the rate of oxygen utilisation and releasing energy from energy-producing nutrients.

-When there is inadequate dietary intake, plasma levels of thyroid hormones are reduced and more thyroid stimulating hormones (TSH) is released from the pituitary gland (source).
+When there is inadequate dietary intake, plasma levels of thyroid hormones are reduced and more thyroid stimulating hormone (TSH) is released from the pituitary gland (source).
 If an iodine deficiency is chronic, the thyroid gland enlarges as an attempt to soak up more iodine to increase thyroid hormones.
-The glandular response, the stage of disease, and the concentration of thyroid hormones increasing or decreasing is dependant on the amount of iodine present.
+The glandular response, the stage of disease, and the concentration of thyroid hormones increasing or decreasing is dependent on the amount of iodine present.
 According to epidemiological studies, the primary consequence of mild to moderate iodine deficiency is hyperthyroidism, which is intricate with symptoms such as cardiac arrhythmia, osteoporosis, and muscle wasting in the elderly (source).

 The availability of iodine in foods is different depending on various regions of the world and their soil levels.
 Good sources for iodine include saltwater fish, seaweed, dairy products, and eggs.